pypa/packaging.python.org/source/distributing.rst

 Package Data
 ------------

-Often, additional files need to be installed into a :term:`package <Package (Meaning #1)>`.
-These files are often data that’s closely related to the package’s implementation, or text files containing documentation that might be of interest to programmers using the package.
+Often, additional files need to be installed into a :term:`package
+<import package>`.
+These files are often data that’s closely related to the
+package’s implementation, or text files containing documentation that might be of interest to programmers using the package.
 These files are called "package data".